tidyverse/tidyverse.org/content/blog/stringr-1-5-0/index.md

 ## Breaking changes

 Lets start with the important stuff: the breaking changes.
-We've tried to keep these small and we don't believe they'll affect much code in the wild as they only affected \~20 of the \~1600 packages that use stringr.
+We've tried to keep these small and we don't believe they'll affect much code in the wild (only affected \~20 of the \~1600 packages that use stringr).
 But we're believe they're important as a consistent set of rules makes the tidyverse as a whole more predictable and easier to learn.

 ### Recycling rules